 - Can You Bring an Empty Glass Bottle on a Plane?

-- Can You Bring a Glass Perfume Bottle On a Plane?
+- Can You Bring a Glass Perfume Bottle in a Carry On?

 - Can I Bring a Glass Framed Picture Onto a Plane?

 - Can I Bring a Glass Pipe On a Plane?